MQTT Remote Access Proxy¶

 Subscribe¶

-Here's an example of a subscribe
+Here's an example of a subscribe request message and the subscribe_ack response.

 {